 BARIS CAYLI MESSINA, PhD

-I am the Book Series Editor for Temple Studies in Criminalization, History, and Society, published by Temple University Press, and Editor-in-Chief of the International Social Science Journal (Wiley/UNESCO).
+My editorial leadership roles include Book Series Editor for Temple Studies in Criminalization, History, and Society, published by Temple University Press, and Editor-in-Chief of the International Social Science Journal (Wiley/UNESCO).

 I am very happily married to Gioacchino Messina.